 - Metabolic syndrome

-Usually, these health concerns don’t affect someone as a teen, but can make them more likely to have them as an adult if their weight is classified as overweight or obese now.
-There is increasing awareness that people can be healthy at any size or weight; however, it’s important for healthcare providers to screen for possible future problems that can be prevented.
+Usually, these health concerns don’t affect someone as a teen, but can make them more likely to have them as an adult.
+There is increasing awareness that people can be healthy at any size or weight.

 Studies have shown that weight is closely tied to genetics as well as individual metabolism (how quickly a body turns food into energy), and environmental factors such as diet and exercise.
 There is nothing that a person can do to change their genetics.
 However, environment can be changed by getting more exercise, eating healthier food, lower stress levels, getting enough sleep and less screen time.

 My child’s health care provider (HCP) told them to lose weight, what should I do?

 If your child’s HCP told you that their health would be improved by losing weight, ask about whether maintaining the current weight might be a good first step.
 For adolescents who could still be growing, this is often an appropriate goal.
 We like to focus on behavioral change rather than focusing on weight numbers—we find it overall is more motivating and has lower risk of causing harm (for example, leading to disordered eating).
 If your teen feels ready to make lifestyle changes but isn’t sure where to start, they can ask their HCP for a referral to an exercise program and/or an appointment with a registered dietitian.
 These small lifestyle changes can make a big difference towards health: